milos85vasic/Server-Factory-Parallels-Utils/README.md

 [Parallels](https://www.parallels.com/) utils for [Server Factory](https://github.com/milos85vasic/Server-Factory).

+Toolkit can be used as a part of [Server Factory](https://github.com/milos85vasic/Server-Factory) projects or completely independently.
+Main goal of this scripts toolkit is to provide the following:

+- Mechanism for compression and synchronization of users [Parallels](https://www.parallels.com/) images (matrices)
+- Mechanism for retrieving all published [Parallels](https://www.parallels.com/) images and further use on multiple computers.

 ## Requirements

 To be able to use [Parallels](https://www.parallels.com/) Utils the following dependencies must be installed: